Posted by Dr. John Thomas on Mar 19, 2019 9:24:58 AM

 Vitamin B and folate*

-Studies have shown that with sufficient levels of vitamin E, especially in conjunction with vitamin C and carotenoids, cognitive decline is reduced.
-Furthermore, low folate levels and higher homocysteine levels are associated with increased risk for dementia.
+Studies have shown that with sufficient levels of vitamin E, especially in conjunction with vitamin C and carotenoids, cognitive health is supported significantly.* Furthermore, low folate levels and higher homocysteine levels are associated with increased risk for cognitive decline.*

-Patients and practitioners who want to prevent neurocognitive disorders should start by making sure nutrient levels and nutrient absorption are fully optimized.
+Patients and practitioners who want to prevent neurocognitive challenges should start by making sure nutrient levels and nutrient absorption are fully optimized.

-Iodine has massive influence over thyroid health and fibrocystic cancer.
-In addition, maternal iodine deficiency puts millions of children at risk each year for intellectual disabilities and brain damage.
-Iodine deficiency is the leading cause of preventable intellectual disability.
-Because of this, sustainable elimination of iodine deficiency was the principal goal at the 1990 World Summit for Children.
-Thirty years later, the problem hasn’t been solved.
+Iodine deficiency is one of the biggest nutritional deficiency diseases in the world today.
+Iodine has massive influence over thyroid health and immunity.* In addition, maternal iodine deficiency puts millions of children at risk each year.
+Iodine deficiency is the leading cause of preventable intellectual challenges.* Because of this, sustainable elimination of iodine deficiency was the principal goal at the 1990 World Summit for Children.
+In the United States, the addition of iodine to salt nearly eliminated all concerns, but changes in salt use has caused the risk to steadily increase in recent years.

 The thyroid gland needs iodine to convert iodide into thyroxine and triiodothyronine, which is partially responsible for organ growth, and in particular, brain growth.* It plays a significant role in with neuroreceptors as well, acting as a cleaning agent.
 Essentially, iodine helps the cells in the human body communicate with one another.*

 Unfortunately, iodine has slowly disappeared from our daily diet.
 Bread used to be fortified with iodine, but commercial bakers use bromide (a fire retardant and preservative) instead.
 We need iodine in our systems, but it’s been replaced with bromide, fluoride, and chloride.
 Connections to sufficient iodine intake and diet are easily found.
-Incidences of breast cancer tend to be much lower in places such as Japan, where iodine-rich foods like kelp and seaweed are dietary mainstays.
-Less developed nations in Asia and Africa, where standard diets include fewer processed foods, also show lower levels of breast cancer than North America and Europe, where diets typically include higher amounts of processed foods.
+In Japan, where iodine-rich foods like kelp and seaweed are dietary mainstays, individuals' immune systems tend to be stronger.* Less developed nations in Asia and Africa, where standard diets include fewer processed foods, also show a better health outcomes than North America and Europe, where diets typically include higher amounts of processed foods.

 You may have noticed that many of the elements above play major roles in detox pathways.
-Vitamins B, C, and E have antioxidant properties and slow the onset of disorders like Alzheimer's disease by reducing damage caused by amyloid-beta peptides and oxidative stress.
-They may also aid in reducing the extraneuronal plaque associated with neurocognitive decline.
+Vitamins B, C, and E have free-radical fighting properties and help stop damage caused by amyloid-beta peptides and oxidative stress.* They may also aid in reducing the extraneuronal plaque associated with neurocognitive decline.*

 A healthy gut microbiome helps to detoxify our bodies of environmental contaminants.
-It also produces hormones such as serotonin, which has a massive impact on neurocognitive issues like depression.
-So, getting the gut working in harmony with the rest of the body is a top priority as a natural strategy from preventing neurocognitive disorders.
+It also produces hormones such as serotonin, which has a massive impact on neurocognition.
+So, getting the gut working in harmony with the rest of the body is a top priority as a natural strategy for promoting neurocognitive health.

-Along with gut health, ADK and DIM supplements might help optimize the detox pathways for some.
-ADK works as detox support, and DIM can help regulate excess hormones.
-But many of these benefits can be achieved through a healthy diet that promotes cleaner living.
-It will give the body more of the nutrients that it needs to help combat neurocognitive disorders and reduce the number of pollutants the body has to work so hard to get rid of.
+Along with gut health, ADK and DIM supplements might help optimize the detox pathways for some.* ADK works as detox support, and DIM can help regulate excess hormones.* But many of these benefits can be achieved through a healthy diet that promotes cleaner living.
+It will give the body more of the nutrients that it needs to help support neurocognitive health and combat the number of pollutants the body has to work so hard to get rid of.*

 Eating healthy is a necessity, but another issue that can wreak havoc on your mental acuity is poor sleep.
 When you aren’t getting enough good sleep, the regenerative paths of your brain don’t take place.
 This has a compounding effect; more damage and more deposits are piled on, becoming harder to repair.
 When this happens, cell-to-cell communication suffers.
 This is especially true when insufficient rest is ongoing.